mnemonic-no/act-scio2/README.md

 # act-scio2
-SCIO v2 is a reimplementation of [SCIO|https://github.com/mnemonic-no/act-scio] in Python3.
+Scio v2 is a reimplementation of [Scio|https://github.com/mnemonic-no/act-scio] in Python3.

+Scio uses [tika](https://tika.apache.org) to extract text from documents (PDF, HTML, DOC, etc).

+The result is sent to the Scio Analyzer that extracts information using a combination of NLP (Natural Language Processing) and pattern matching.

-## Source dode
+## Source code

 The source code the workers are available on [github](https://github.com/mnemonic-no/act-scio2).